Mysttic/MVC/README.md

 Just remember to adjust this directory in further parameters (logpath and repopath).

-##### And very important reminder, these containers were hosted on LINUX, so remember about catalogue structures.
+##### And very important reminder, these containers were hosted on LINUX, so remember about catalogue structures and restrictions.

 <h2>Disclaimer</h2>
 This project and its creators are not affiliated with NextGen Healthcare in any way.